-In line with an 'employer of choice' approach, we will develop pre-employment induction and orientation activities utilising our e-learning platform, ensuring all new starters have access to learning as defined in their learning path, and ensuring all new starters attend a corporate induction event within eight weeks of starting as part of their orientation.
-All staff will have the access to equipment and systems they need from day one.
+In line with an 'employer of choice' approach, we will develop pre-employment induction and orientation activities utilising our e-learning platform, ensuring all new starters have access to learning as defined in their learning path, and ensuring all new starters attend a corporate induction event within three months of starting as part of their orientation.
+All staff will have the access to equipment and systems they need from day 1.

-Measures of success

-Incremental increase in website hits and application numbers for vacancies.
+Measure Target Incremental increase in website hits and application numbers for vacancies.
 Positive feedback received on website.

-Targets for both these measures will be defined after setting a baseline in year 1.

-• Target to be developed

-Reduce the length of time between vacancy approval appointment start date

-• Average recruitment period from advert to start date is three months or less

-New starters (within six months) survey / probationary feedback responses indicate a high level of satisfaction with the recruitment and onboarding process.

-• 90 per cent of new starters indicate satisfaction with recruitment and onboarding by end of 2022

-Increase in the number of entry level apprentices including school leavers, those requiring additional support, NEETs and unemployed adults.

-- Overall, 25 Entry level apprentices per year - 10 Supported internships per year - four Supported Apprenticeships per year - 10 Entry level apprenticeships filled by those from under-represented groups per year - 20 work experience placement opportunities per year for care leavers, children in care and young people with Education Healthcare Plans

-All new starters receive a formal corporate induction within the first three months of starting

-- 95 per cent new starters have induction within first three months - 90 per cent or more of new starters rate their induction and onboarding experience as good

-Improvement in attracting and recruiting candidates quickly to social care and children's social care vacancies

-• 80 per cent of vacancies filled within three months of advertising
+Targets for both these measures will be defined after setting a baseline in year 1. • Target to be developed Reduce the length of time between vacancy approval appointment start date Average recruitment period from advert to start date is 3 months or less New starters (within 6 months) survey / probationary feedback responses indicate a high level of satisfaction with the recruitment and onboarding process.
+90% of new starters indicate satisfaction with recruitment and onboarding by end of 2022 Increase in the number of entry level apprentices including school leavers, those requiring additional support, NEETs and unemployed adults.
+Overall, 25 Entry level apprentices per year 10 Supported internships per year 4 Supported Apprenticeships per year 10 Entry level apprenticeships filled by those from under-represented groups per year 20 work experience placement opportunities per year for care leavers, children in care and young people with Education Healthcare Plans All new starters receive a formal corporate induction within the first 3 months of starting 95% new starters have induction within first 3 months 90% or more of new starters rate their induction and onboarding experience as good Improvement in attracting and recruiting candidates quickly to social care and children's social care vacancies • 80% of vacancies filled within 3 months of advertising

-2. Retain

-Alongside attracting diverse candidates for Council vacancies, it is also important to retain high performing employees, particularly in pivotal or hard to fill roles, and to provide opportunities for employees to have fulfilling and long-term careers with the Council.
+Alongside attracting diverse candidates for council vacancies, it is also important to retain high performing employees, particularly in pivotal or hard to fill roles, and to provide opportunities for employees to have fulfilling and long-term careers with the council.